Physical remnant of electroweak theta angles: Chiral rotations and shifts of theta angles

 becomes quantumly non-conserved due to the chiral anomaly.
 The divergence of the chiral current can be calculated from the fermion functional measure change in the path integral, or from triangle Feynman diagrams attached to $j^{\mu 5}$.
 The result is

 where $g$ is the gauge coupling constant, $K^\mu$ is the Chern-Simons current

-and the trace is applied to the gauge group representation (rep.) matrix on the fermion $\psi$.
-The conserved but gauge-dependent current $\bar j^{\mu 5} = j^{\mu 5} + K^\mu$ indicates that the Lagrangian changes by a four-divergence under the chiral rotation~\eqref{eq:2-01}, i.e.,
+and the trace $\tr_\psi$ is applied to the gauge group representation matrix on the fermion $\psi$.
+The conserved but gauge-dependent current $\bar j^{\mu 5} = j^{\mu 5} + K^\mu$ can be identified as the Noether current of the chiral symmetry, which indicates that the Lagrangian changes by a four-divergence under the chiral rotation~\eqref{eq:2-01}, i.e.,

 This result can be compared with the theta term